Have Drums, Will Travel!

 At the Amsterdam Concertgebouw, 1996

 Welcome to Kettledrummer.com!
 This is the personal website of yours truly, Andrew P. Simco.
-With over forty years experience as a timpanist, percussionist, educator and clinician, I have had a lot of fun during my career.
-Having performed with many fine ensembles such as the Oslo Philharmonic Orchestra, Milwaukee Symphony Orchestra, Albany Symphony Orchestra, Evansville Philharmonic Orchestra, Owensboro Symphony Orchestra, the Norwegian Chamber Orchestra, Lincoln’s Symphony Orchestra, the Kenosha Symphony Orchestra, the Illinois Philharmonic Orchestra, the Elmhurst and Elgin Symphony Orchestras as well as the Lake George Opera and the Des Moines Metro Opera Festival, I have indeed been very fortunate.
+With over forty-five years of experience as a timpanist, percussionist, educator, and clinician, I have had a lot of fun during my career.
+Having performed with many fine ensembles such as the Oslo Philharmonic Orchestra, Milwaukee Symphony Orchestra, Albany Symphony Orchestra, Evansville Philharmonic Orchestra, Owensboro Symphony Orchestra, the Norwegian Chamber Orchestra, Lincoln’s Symphony Orchestra, the Kenosha Symphony Orchestra, the Illinois Philharmonic Orchestra, the Elmhurst and Elgin Symphony Orchestras as well as the Lake George Opera and the Des Moines Metro Opera Festival, and since 2016 with the Black Hills Symphony Orchestra, I have indeed been very fortunate.
 Note the subtitle.
 This is an affectionate tip of the hat to an old TV western that starred the actor Richard Boone, called “Have Gun, Will Travel.”
-Having been free-lancing and hauling timpani from one gig to another over the course of the last eighteen years, I kind of feel like the character Paladin from that show.
+Having been freelancing and hauling timpani from one gig to another over the nineteen years, I kind of feel like the character Paladin from that show.

-This website is designed not only to let you know who I am and what I have done and am currently up to, but to talk about the timpani and related matters.
-It is an interesting profession and I am still having a blast after all these years.
+This website is designed not only to let you know who I am and what I have done and am currently up to but to talk about the timpani and related matters.
+It is an exciting profession, and I am still having a blast after all these years.
 The site will be built around a series of blog posts – and I hope that as they are posted that you will read and enjoy them.

 Read more